yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 1. After submitting the pull request, you are presented with Pull Request review screen.
 Let's assume all the changes made were acceptable to the review team.

-2. First, click the "Approve" button to approve of the code that was modified submitted as part of the pull request.
+2. First, select the "Approve" button to approve of the code that was modified submitted as part of the pull request.

 3. This will note that you approved the pull request.
-Then, click the "Complete" button to finish and merge the code from the pull request into the master branch.
+Then, choose the "Complete" button to finish and merge the code from the pull request into the master branch.

     ![On the screen, Approve and Complete are highlighted.](images/stepbystep/media/image114.png "Approve and complete to merge the pull request")

-4. After clicking the Complete button in the previous step, you will be presented with the Complete pull request popup.
+4. After choosing the Complete button in the previous step, you will be presented with the Complete pull request popup.
 You can add additional comments for the merge activity.
 By selecting the "Delete new-heading after merging" option, our branch will be deleted after the merge has been completed.
 This keeps our repository clean of old and abandoned branches and eliminates the possibility of future confusion.

     ![In the Complete pull request dialog box, Delete new-heading after merging is selected and highlighted, and Complete merge is highlighted at the bottom.](images/stepbystep/media/image115.png "Complete pull request dialog box")

-5. Click the "Complete merge" button.
+5. Select the "Complete merge" button.

 6. You will then see a confirmation of the completed pull request.